Disjoint $n$-amalgamation and pseudofinite countably categorical theories: Introduction

+In \cite{DS}, D\v{z}amonja and Shelah introduced the property SOP$_1$.
+It is the first in a linearly ordered hierarchy of combinatorial properties called SOP$_n$ (for $n$-Strong Order Property), which were originally defined by Shelah for $n\geq 3$ in \cite{Shelah500}.
+A theory has NSOP$_n$ if it does Not have the $n$-Strong Order Property.
+As usual in model theory, the named properties are bad: theories with NSOP$_n$ are tamer than theories with SOP$_n$.
+These properties lie strictly between non-simplicity and the Strict Order Property (SOP): It is worth noting that SOP$_2$ also goes by the name TP$_1$ (the Tree Property of the first kind, see~\cite{KimKim} for a discussion), and every theory which is known to have SOP$_1$ also has SOP$_3$.
+So it is possible that $\mathrm{NSOP}_1 \overset{?}{=} \mathrm{NSOP}_2 = \mathrm{NTP}_1 \overset{?}{=} \mathrm{NSOP}_3$.
+The generic triangle-free graph has SOP$_3$ but NSOP$_4$ \cite{Shelah500}.

-In \cite{DS}, D\v{z}amonja and Shelah introduced the property SOP$_1$ (a theory is NSOP$_1$ if it does Not have the $1$-Strong Order Property).
-It is the first in a linearly ordered heirarchy of dividing lines SOP$_n$ in the complexity of first-order theories, lying between simplicity and the strict order property (simple $\implies$ NSOP$_1$ $\implies \dots \implies$ NSOP$_n$ $\implies \dots \implies$ strict order property).
-The generic triangle-free graph is SOP$_3$ but NSOP$_4$ \cite{Shelah500}.
-Chernikov and Ramsey \cite{CR} gave a independence relation criterion for NSOP$_1$ and used it to show that $\Tfeq$ is NSOP$_1$.
-The theory $\TCPZ$ was not considered in \cite{CR}, but the methods there also suffice to show that $\TCPZ$ is NSOP$_1$ (see Corollary~\ref{cor:CPZ}).
+Chernikov and Ramsey \cite{CR} gave a independence relation criterion for NSOP$_1$ and used it to show that $\Tfeq$ has NSOP$_1$.
+The theory $\TCPZ$ was not considered in \cite{CR}, but the methods there also suffice to show that $\TCPZ$ has NSOP$_1$ (see Corollary~\ref{cor:CPZ}).
 On the other hand, almost nothing is known about pseudofiniteness of countably categorical theories in the region between SOP$_1$ and the strict order property.
 While acknowledging that we have a paucity of other examples, I think it is reasonable to update the outrageous conjecture of Kim and Pillay in the following way: